d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 11. If students really don’t know Martian and are just guessing which is Bumba, which seems more unusual: the result from your class’s **simulation** or the observed proportion of students in your class that were correct (this is your summary statistic from question 6)?
 Explain your reasoning.

-\newpage
+\vspace{1in}

-12. While your observed class data is likely far different from the simulated “just-guessing” class, comparing our class data to a single simulation does not give enough information.
-The differences seen could just be due to that set of coin flips!
+12. While your observed class data is likely far different from the simulated “just-guessing” class, comparing our class data to a single simulation does not provide enough information.
+The differences seen could just be due to the randomness of that set of coin flips!
 Let’s simulate another class.
 Each student should flip their coin again.
 What was the result from your class’s second simulation?
 What proportion of students “guessed” correctly in the second simulation?
 Create a plot to compare the two simulated results with the observed class result.

 \vspace{1in}